 Individual applicants must present a convincing claim showing that they themselves were the victims of persecution, or fear future persecution.
 Therefore, looking at lists of which countries end up with the greatest number of its citizens granted asylum in the U.S. should not be viewed as an indicator of whether any one person’s claim is likely to succeed.

 Finding out whether a lot of other asylum applicants have come from a certain country can be instructional nonetheless.
-For one thing, a high number of granted cases from your own country tells you that, at the very least, the asylum officer or immigration judge hearing your case probably has a reasonable amount of knowledge regarding conditions in your country, and you won’t have to educate him or her about basic facts.
+For one thing, a high number of granted cases from your own country tells you that, at the very least, the asylum officer or Immigration Judge (IJ) hearing your case probably has a reasonable amount of knowledge regarding conditions in your country, and you won’t have to educate him or her about basic facts.
 (Then again, if the officers or IJs believe themselves to be too expert on the topic, you may find that they’ve already devised clever ways to ferret out any problems in your case.)

 Another advantage if you come from a country with a lot of other asylum applicants is that the lawyer or agency working on your case can probably borrow materials from other lawyers to help support your claim.
 Gathering documents to show general country conditions or to back up accounts of persecution against particular groups is an important part of preparing an asylum claim.

 So, with these thoughts and cautions in mind, it is possible to get government-issued statistics on the countries of origin of asylum grantees, at the Department of Justice's Executive Office of Immigration Review Statistical Year Book page.
 The Year Book tracks grants of defensive asylum in removal proceedings.

-For more information on applying for asylum in the U.S., see the “Asylum & Refugee Status” page of Nolo’s website.
+For more information on applying for asylum in the U.S., see the Asylum & Refugee Status page of Nolo’s website.